Causal Inference and Market Experiment Design with MLSYNTH

 Challenges of Standard Experiments

-• Randomized trials are often impractical at scale
+• Randomized trials are often impractical at scale for many kinds of interventions

-• High coordination and cost
+• High coordination and costs

 • Ethical or logistical constraints

-• Slow to iterate: each new design requires manual planning
+• Slow to iterate: each new design requires manual planning and coordination

 • Penalizes units far from cluster means to ensure representativeness